-What happens when you dye some curtains for one daughter?
-Well, of course, the other one wants some too.
-This time I am doing a dip dye technique that turned out awesome.
-Learn how to dye curtains using our dip dye technique with today’s easy tutorial!
+What happens when you dye curtains for one daughter?
+Naturally, the other daughter will want some too!
+This time, I’m using a dip dye technique that turned out fantastic.
+Follow today’s easy tutorial to learn how to dye curtains using this dip dye method!

 How To Dye Curtains

-As I mentioned before, this is not my first time dyeing curtains!
-Below are the original tie-dyed curtains that I made for my daughter, which inspired me to dye even more curtains!
+As I mentioned earlier, this is not my first time dyeing curtains!
+Below are the original tie-dyed curtains that I made for my daughter, which inspired me to create even more curtains!

-If you prefer the tie-dye curtains, you can click here to see the full tutorial on making the curtains and the mixture I use for my dye.
+If you like the tie-dye curtains, click here for the full tutorial on how to make them and the dye mixture I use.

-Today, I’m going to show you how to make a different style of curtains (dip dyed) that would be perfect for any bedroom, bathroom, college dorm room, or even a laundry room!
+Today, I will show you how to make dip-dyed curtains that are perfect for any bedroom, bathroom, college dorm room, or even a laundry room!

 Supplies For Dip Dye Curtains